 I learned pretty early on in my full-time travels that the weight of your pack is directly correlated to misery on the road.

 And although I generally travel pretty light to begin with, the exercise of emptying my purse did bring to light that I still carry more stuff than I need to.
 And seeing that I’m soon to embark on a crazy train trip involving lots of movement, the lighter I pack, the happier I’ll be.

-So these No Baggage Challenge trips have been instrumental in my taking another critical look at my bags and seeing how I can further reduce what I travel with.
+So as a No Baggage Challenge wrap-up, these trips have been instrumental in my taking another critical look at my bags and seeing how I can further reduce what I travel with.
 If I haven’t used it in a year (and don’t expect to in the foreseeable future), it’s staying behind.
 And although I really like the clothing I have, duplicates (ie: two of any kind of clothing like pants, t-shirts, etc) have been eliminated.
 It’s easy enough (and fun!) to replace and refresh my wardrobe as I go.